Frequently Asked Questions About British Shorthair and British Longhair Cats

 What is the process for adopting a kitten from your cattery?

-• If We Have Available Kittens – Browse our Available Kittens page and contact us for more details.
-Before submitting an application, we will provide you with the final price and any additional information you need.
-Once you’re ready, fill out the Adoption Application and submit a $400 non-refundable fee, which will later be applied toward your deposit.
+• If We Have Available Kittens – Browse our Available Kittens page and contact us through the Kitten Inquiry button for more details.
+Before submitting an application, we’ll provide you with the final price and answer any questions you may have.
+Once you’re ready to proceed, we’ll send you the Adoption Application.
+After completing it, you can submit a $400 non-refundable deposit, which will be deducted from your final payment on pick-up day.

-• If We Do Not Have Available Kittens or You Want a Specific Color – You can join our Waiting List to secure a future kitten that matches your preferences.
-To join, contact us for details, fill out the Waiting List Form, and submit a $400 non-refundable fee, which will later be applied toward your deposit.
-This ensures you get priority in choosing a kitten before public reservations open.
+• If We Do Not Have Available Kittens or You Want a Specific Color – You’re welcome to join our Waiting List to secure a future kitten that matches your preferences.
+To join, contact us for details and complete the Waiting List Form.
+Submitting a $400 non-refundable deposit will hold your spot, and this amount will also be deducted from your final payment on pick-up day.
+Joining the list ensures you get priority in choosing a kitten before reservations open to the public.

 What is the adoption price for your kittens?